LauraWN/TeachMeTeachU/README.md

 <b>What article or forum was most helpful to you in learning this?</b>

-http://keithclark.co.uk/articles/pure-css-parallax-websites/ (This website provides an excellent step-by-step guide to creating parallax scrolling). http://keithclark.co.uk/articles/pure-css-parallax-websites/demo3/ (This part of his site is especially noteworthy when you click the Debug box in the upper right corner of the page to see the many layers at an angle.)
+http://keithclark.co.uk/articles/pure-css-parallax-websites/ (This website provides an excellent step-by-step guide to creating parallax scrolling).

+http://keithclark.co.uk/articles/pure-css-parallax-websites/demo3/ (This part of his site is especially noteworthy when you click the Debug box in the upper left corner of the page to see the many layers at an angle.)

 <b>What are 3 interview questions one might be asked about this technology?<b>